pacstall/pacstall/README.md

 ```bash
 sudo pacstall -U
 ```
-This will update pacstall
+This will update pacstall's scripts.
+There is no equivalent of apt update

 ```bash
 sudo pacstall -Up
 ```

-This will update packages
+This will update packages.
+Equivalent of apt upgrade